joaopaivaa/joaopaivaa.github.io/index.md

 Published paper: [Planning of a Thermocirculators Manufacturer Fictitious Company](https://www.relise.eco.br/index.php/relise/article/view/920/956).

-Developed in 2022-2023 in collaboration with Erinaldo Nascimento, MSc and Camila Miranda, PhD as electrical engineering final paper.
+Developed in 2022-2023 in collaboration with Erinaldo Nascimento, MSc and Camila Miranda, PhD as part of my electrical engineering BSc final paper and undergraduate research.

 Published on: 05/03/2025.